HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

       :----------------:                :----------------:
 ```

 **"Call"** transfers control to the callee. **"Entry"** is the point of entry to the callee. **"Exit"** is the point of exit from the caller. **"Return"** is the return point of program control to the caller.
-In addition, there could be pieces of code that enable more complex calling mechanisms such as inter module calls.
-They are called stubs.
+In addition, there could be pieces of code that enable more complex calling mechanisms such as library module calls.
+These pieces are called stubs.
 Typically, these stubs are added by a linker or loader when preparing the program.
 The section on external calls will explain stubs in more detail.

 ### Stack and Stack Frames

-During program execution procedures call other procedures.
-Upon entry, a procedure allocates a stack frame for local data, outgoing parameters and a frame maker used for keeping the execution thread data, such as returns links and so on.
+During program execution functions call other functions.
+Upon entry, a functions allocates a stack frame for local data, outgoing parameters and a frame maker used for keeping the execution thread data, such as returns links and so on.
 Generally, there are leaf and non-leaf procedures.
 A leaf procedure is one that does not make any further calls and perhaps need not to allocate a stack frame.
 The stack are will grow toward higher memory addresses.
 The data stack pointer will always points to the location where the next frame will be allocated.
 Addressing the current frame and the frame marker and parameter area of the previous is SP minus an offset.T

 ```
       :                                    :